practicalli/clojure-data-science/docs/introduction/contributing.md

 # Contributing to Practicalli

-How to effectivley contribute to Practicalli Clojure
+How to effectivley contribute to Practicalli books.

 Practicalli books are written in markdown and use MkDocs to generate the published website via a GitHub workflow.
 MkDocs can also run a local server using the `make docs` target from the `Makefile`